jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Lizardfolk.md

 RacialMods: +4 Acrobatics
 Languages: Draconic
 SQ: hold breath
+SpecialAbilities:
+  Hold Breath (Ex): >
-SpecialAbilities: Hold Breath (Ex) A lizardfolk can hold its breath for a number of rounds equal to 4 times its Constitution score before it risks drowning.
+    A lizardfolk can hold its breath for a number of rounds equal to 4 times its Constitution score before it risks drowning.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: